 - 1. The fact that the robot correctly identifies the assembly aid tray or not; - 2.
 The fact that the robot correctly identifies the container or not; - 3.
-The number of bearing boxes successfully inserted by the robot into the aid tray.
+The number of bearing boxes successfully inserted by the robot into the aid tray; - 4.
+The successful execution of the force fitting procedure.